Manny Aragon

-Manny M. Aragon (born March 22, 1947) is a former New Mexico State Senator.
+Manny M. Aragon (born March 22, 1947) is an American politician who was formerly a member of the New Mexico State Senate, serving in that capacity from 1975 to 2004.

 Life

 Manny M. Aragon was born to Charlotte and Mel Aragon.

 Career

 Aragon served in the New Mexico Senate from 1975 to 2004 as a Democrat representing the Valencia and Bernalillo counties, District Fourteen.

 Following the New Mexico State Penitentiary riot in 1980, Aragon assisted and comforted survivors.

 In 1988, he was elected president pro tempore of the State Senate.
 He remained in that position until 2001.

 In 2001, he served as the second Hispanic chairman of the Council of State Governments (CSG).

 Aragon then served as president of New Mexico Highlands University.

 Later life

 In 2009, as a private citizen, he was found guilty of three counts of conspiracy to defraud $4.4 million from the State of New Mexico during the construction of a new Court House.
 He was released in December 2013 after serving four and a half years in prison.